albertdiones/coding_10min_a_day/README.md

 40. print out the date/time on New York City
 41. add 1 hour interval to current time and output (date/time manipulation [oop??])
 42. get date yesterday and output (date/time manipulation [substraction and rounding off])
-19. Ask for a number input, throw an error when it's not a number
-20. Ask for an float number input and output it as rounded number
+43. Ask for an float number input and output it as rounded number

-21. Ask for 2 number inputs, output their sum
-22. Ask for 2 string inputs, check if the first string contains the 2nd string, output yes or no
-23. for loop: count up to ten in words, using associative array or hashmap
+22.

 24. ask for one of two defined languages, count up to ten in words on the language chosen
 25. for loop: list of time on different timezones (use associative array or standard object)
 26. add new timezones on the list on previous task using array_push() and array_unshift() equivalent